Janardhana Swamy: Career

 Swamy worked in various engineering and management positions at Cisco, Dell, Sasken, Cadence Design Systems, and Sun Microsystems.
-His research articles appeared in IEEE, IETE, and other publications, and he obtained a United States Patent US 6,686,759 for "Testing embedded cores in multi-core integrated circuit designs" on Feb.
-3, 2004.
+His research articles have appeared in IEEE, IETE, and other publications.
+He also obtained United States Patent No. 6,686,759 for "Testing embedded cores in multi-core integrated circuit designs" on 3 February 2004.

 He also worked as a full-time party worker of Bharatiya Janata Party (BJP) and served as the first president of BJP IT Cell (Karnataka Division).